Unprecedented heat, hundreds dead and a town destroyed. Climate change is frying the Northern Hemisphere | NewsChannel 3-12

 Now fires have turned much of Lytton to ash and forced its people, as well as hundreds around them, to flee.

-Roads melted this week in America’s northwest, and residents in New York City were told not to use high-energy appliances, like washers and dryers — and painfully, even their air conditioners — for the sake of the power grid.
+Roads melted last week in America’s Northwest, and residents in New York City were told not to use high-energy appliances, like washers and dryers — and painfully, even their air conditioners — for the sake of the power grid.

 In Russia, Moscow reported its highest-ever June temperature of 34.8 degrees on June 23, and Siberian farmers are scrambling to save their crops from dying in an ongoing heat wave.
 Even in the Arctic Circle, temperatures soared into the 30s.
 The World Meteorological Organization is seeking to verify the highest-ever temperature north of the Arctic Circle since records there began, after a weather station in Siberia’s Verkhoyansk recorded a 38-degree day on June 20.